caffkane/blog-posts/clean_code_ruby.md

 # Not so good
 u = User.where(...)

-# This can get confusing if you're using multiple single letter variables, particularly in a loop or block.
+# This can get confusing if you're using multiple
+# single letter variables particularly in
+# a loop or block.
 ```

 #### Avoid names that are misleading or confusing